What happened to Alison?

 Alison was in the “care” of the NHS in Carlisle as an inpatient and outpatient for over a year.
 Unknown to us she was being groomed and taken advantage of by an older male nurse called Robert Scott-Buccleuch.
-As a result of this Alison endured a crisis pregnancy and on the 12th of August 1988, she had a hastily arranged abortion in Carlisle Hospital.
-Dr Singh, the Consultant Psychiatrist treating Alison, signed off the abortion that helped Scott-Buccleuch cover up what he had done.
+As a result Alison endured a crisis pregnancy and on the 12th of August 1988, she had a hastily arranged abortion in Carlisle Hospital.
+Dr Singh, the Consultant Psychiatrist treating Alison, signed off the abortion that helped Scott-Buccleuch and the hospital cover up what had happened.

 Already mentally ill and seriously conflicted, Alison emerged from the hospital in Carlisle more damaged and confused than when she had first been admitted.